 I finished weaving the scarf last week – here are some notes on finishing: I used 10/2 pearl cotton at a sett of 32 e.p.i., washed it by hand, hung to dry, ironed while still damp.
 In addition to the weaving drafts for the scarf I also included at the end of this post a few 8 shaft networked drafts I did that I think would be fun to weave and hope weavers might find useful.
 As with other drafts on my blog, I would be happy to send any WIF files to anyone who requests them.

-UPDATE: Please note that I wrote this post many years ago.
+NOTE: I originally wrote this post when I was new at learning about network drafting.
 Since that time I learned more about networked drafts and how to design them correctly and more easily.
 To view my later posts about network drafting click on Categories – Networked Drafts.